 Out the 160 local education agencies in the state of Mississippi, OVR/OVRB has 158 agreements in place.
-Within these school districts, there are approximately 440 schools serving students between the ages of 14 - 21.
+Within these school districts, there are approximately 440 schools serving studentes between the ages of 14 - 21.
 These agreements are shared with other state agencies, family members, and consumer groups to ensure the seamless transition of services for students.
 The agreements do not include any specified financial agreement other than the implied cost for serving students with disabilities.

 Restructuring of the VR Transition and Youth Career Services Program has resulted in additional VR Counselors being assigned to designated high schools, who we refer to as Transition Counselors.
-These counselors provide leadership and work with students, parents, and school personnel.
+These Counselors provide leadership, work with the students, parents, and school personnel.

-We also have designated VR Program staff that consists of a Statewide Coordinator for Transition Services.
-Because of the continued growth in the Transition and Youth Career Services Program, we are anticipating adding Transition Coordinators.
+We also have designated VR Program staff that consist of a Statewide Coordinator for Transition Services.
+Because of the continued growth in the Transition and Youth Career Services Program, we are anticipating adding additional Transition Coordinators.